w3c/picture-in-picture/implementation-status.md

 Work is in progress in [Chrome Canary](http://chrome.com/canary):

-* The `chrome://flags/#enable-experimental-web-platform-features` and `chrome://flags/#enable-surfaces-for-videos` flags must be enabled.
+* The chrome://flags/#enable-surfaces-for-videos` flag must be enabled.
 * Know where to [report Picture-in-Picture bugs](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink>Media>PictureInPicture).
 * Root [Issue 806249](http://crbug.com/806249) and blocking issues are most authorative on status.